saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning/README.md

 ![title-pic](https://github.com/saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning-in-Unity/blob/main/Capture_211.PNG)

 This repo contains Flappy Bird game project in which a neural network has been trained to play Flappy Bird game by itself using reinforcement learning (RL).
 Unity ML-Agent package has been used to implement the reinforcement cycle, give rewards based on the actions and teach the neural network to play the game.
-The trained neural network was able to attain a high score of 211 in the Flappy Bird game, and it can be further improved with a few modifications.
+The trained neural network was able to attain a high score of 211 in the Flappy Bird game.

 ## Techniques Used
 * GameEngine: Unity3D 20.3